shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 You have antlers attached to your head.
 You can use them as melee weapons that you are proficient with, and they deal 1d6 + your Strength modifier piercing damage.
 They can also be used as a spellcasting focus.

+## Feats

+### Bulky

+You’re heavy thick and muscular.

+-   \+1 Strength
+-   \+50 lb. weight
+-   Your carrying capacity is increased by your weight times STR divided by 2
+-   Advantage on saving throws to resist being forcibly moved

+### Cervid Engine

+You’re good at efficiently using your stamina.

+-   \+1 Dexterity
+-   Add your PB to your mps.
+This requires Concentration.
+-   Whenever you regain stamina, multiply the amount gained by x1.5
+-   You can regain stamina over your max stamina

+### Cold Endurance

+You adapt to resist the cold, gaining the following benefits:

+-   \+1 Constitution
+-   Advantage on saving throws to resist the cold
+-   Advantage on saving throws to resist spell effects that deal cold damage
+-   Resistance to cold damage

+### Orienteer Expert

+You are really skilled at observing your surroundings and reading a map.

+-   \+1 Intelligence
+-   Add your PB to Perception checks to spot landmarks
+-   Add your PB to Investigation checks to identify where you are
+-   Advantage on Navigation checks
+-   Add your PB to your Navigation Distance

+### Reindeer Vision

+You can see all around you at all times.

+-   \+1 Wisdom
+-   Advantage on Perception checks to spot landmarks
+-   Advantage on Perception checks to spot threats and potential problems
+-   Advantage on initiative rolls against enemies you saw coming
+-   Add your PB to Investigation rolls to discern information about objects and creatures from a distance
+-   \+90ft darkvision

+### Natural Born Leader

+You know how to inspire your team.

+-   \+1 Charisma
+-   During a short rest while you are the leader, your team gets a multiplier to any stamina they gain equal to your Leadership Multiplier.
+-   While you are the leader, you may spend any amount of stamina up to your CHA \* 10 to restore that much stamina to an ally within 20ft of you.
+Once you use this feature, you can’t do so again until you finish a short rest or long rest.
+-   While you are the leader, when you leave a town or safe place, double your Leadership Multiplier for the next stretch of your journey.

+### Ki Endurance

+You channel your inner energy to survive the cold, gaining the following benefits:

+-   \+1 max Ki point
+-   While not the leader, whenever you spend 1 or more Ki points, you restore an amount of stamina equal to your max stamina times your Dex score divided by 100
+-   When making a saving throw to resist the cold or a spell effect that does cold damage, you may spend 1 Ki point to gain a +10 bonus to your roll.

 ## Magic Items

 ### Magic Reindeer Collar